-Dan spent more than 30 years in the military, primarily as a Combat Controller and Special Tactics Officer, though he proudly started his career as an infantry grunt.
-His numerous combat and clandestine deployments have taken him around the world and include Operation Gothic Serpent, popularly known as Black Hawk Down from the movie and book bearing the same name, where he is credited with saving the lives of a Ranger and SEAL Team Six SEAL while under fire.
-He later founded and then served as the first commander of two special operations squadrons, one of which’s name and purpose remains classified.
+New York Times bestselling author Dan Schilling, Lt.
+Col., USAF (ret.) spent more than 30 years in special operations, primarily as a Combat Controller and Special Tactics Officer, but began military service as an infantry paratrooper.
+His numerous combat, clandestine, rescue, and humanitarian missions have taken him around the world and include Operation Gothic Serpent, popularly known as Black Hawk Down, where he is credited with saving the lives of a Ranger and Team Six SEAL while under heavy enemy fire.
+He later conceived, founded, and then served as the first commander of two special operations squadrons, one of which’s name and purpose remains classified.
+His military certifications include HALO and staticline master parachutist, Special Forces combat diver, parachute rigger, and Combat Control pipeline instructor.
 His final military assignment was the Joint Special Operations Command weapons of mass destruction U.S. interagency and intelligence community director.
-His military certifications include HALO and staticline master parachutist, Special Forces combat diver, and demolitions instructor.

-A purveyor of adrenaline-fueled endeavors, he holds the Guinness World Record for most BASE jumps in 24 hours (201), a feat he conducted to benefit children who’ve lost a parent in special operations through the Special Operations Warrior Foundation.
-He is also a pro-rated demonstration skydiver, speedwing flyer and expert skier and volunteer instructor with Wasatch Adaptive Sports, helping those with disabilities to experience the thrill of downhill skiing.
+A purveyor of adrenaline-fueled endeavors, Dan holds the Guinness World Record for most BASE jumps in 24 hours (201), a feat he conducted to benefit children who’ve lost a parent in special operations through the Special Operations Warrior Foundation.
+He is also a pro-rated demonstration skydiver, speedwing pilot and ski instructor with Wasatch Adaptive Sports, helping others experience the thrill of downhill skiing while maximizing their independence.